biojava/biojava.github.io/_wikis/Google_Summer_of_Code_2012.md

 Bioinformatics.

-Yet, writing the file parsers is a tedious job that has to be done with care and consideration to achieve reliability and performance.
+Yet, writing the file parsers is a tedious job that has to be done with care and consideration to achieve reliability, easy of use and performance.
 So it is best to be done as a main task rather the afterthought of some other process.
 So if you want to help us to improve BioJava and spare users from a lot of complicate work choose this project!
 There is plenty of scope for multi-threaded programming, advanced IO and complicated data structures to choose from, all depends on what you want.

 - UniProt